Patrick Lee Miller, Ph.D.Associate Professor

 Reason & Emotion

-Graduate: Aristotle's Nicomachean Ethis, Plotinus; Nietzsche; Epicureans, Stoics, Skeptics; Heraclitus, Marcus, Nietzsche; Plato's Republic; Freud and Psychoanalysis; Early Greek Philosophy; Augustine and the Ancients
+Graduate: Plotinus; Nietzsche; Epicureans, Stoics, Skeptics; Freud and Psychoanalysis; Heraclitus, Marcus, Nietzsche; Plato's Republic; Aristotle's Nicomachean Ethics; Early Greek Philosophy; Augustine and the Ancients.

 Undergraduate: Plato; Nietzsche; Aristotle; Existentialism; Nietzsche and Freud; Ancient Philosophy; The Athenian Culture War; Plato's Symposium (Greek); Basic Philosophical Questions; Introduction to Philosophy; Introductory Latin; Intermediate Latin.